Precision Time Protocol

 In general, the clock manager ensures that the time displayed in the Cisco IOS commands show ptp lan clock and show clock match.
 The show clock command always follows this priority, but there are two corner cases where the show ptp lan clock time may differ:

-The following table shows how the Cisco IOS and PTP clocks behave given the various configurations.
+This table shows how the Cisco IOS and PTP clocks behave given the various configurations.
 Most of the time, the two clocks match.
 Occasionally, the two clocks are different; those configurations are highlighted in the table.

 Table 5.
-Expected Time Flow
+Expected time flow

 IOS Clock Configuration PTP Clock Configuration IOS Clock Source PTP Clock Source